 - Lock vehicles at all times. - When returning to a vehicle, have the keys out while approaching.
-Check the interior before getting inside. - Notify Campus Safety immediately of any suspicious people loitering in the parking lot. - Remove all valuables from vehicles.
-Leave them at home, carry them, or lock them in the trunk.
+Check the interior before getting inside. - Notify Campus Safety immediately of any suspicious people are loitering in the parking lots. - Remove all valuables from vehicles.
+Leave valuables at home, carry them, or lock them in the trunk.